Insta360Develop/CameraSDK-Android/README.md

 ### Calibrate Gyro

-> This function must be used when the camera is connected to WIFI
+> This function should be used when the camera is connected to Wi-Fi.
->
-> Before calibrate, please stand the camera upright on a stable and level surface.
+> Before calibrating, ensure the camera is placed upright on a stable and level surface.

 ```Java
 InstaCameraManager.getInstance().calibrateGyro(new ICameraOperateCallback() {